 You *are* "doing it," or you're getting arrested and going to jail for contempt/probation violation, and you're probably going to have whatever suspended sentence you got for the underlying offense imposed on top of that.

 Specifically if a person had a theft 5th degree twice before in 2003.
 Then in 2018 another 5th degree theft and they enhanced it to theft 3rd due to the 2003 charges?
 Are there any time limitations as to how far back they can go to use previous charges to enhance a new one?

 Enhancing a theft charge based on prior theft charges is a new one to me.
 The Iowa Code section that talks about degrees of theft is here: https://www.legis.iowa.gov/docs/code/714.2.pdf and I don't see any reference to enhancement.

-Do you have a code section they've brought up or are you...Read more »
+Do you have a code section they've brought up or...Read more »

 Usually, if you're applying for an attorney at state expense, that's something you do at your initial appearance.
-If you have a PTC coming up and need to apply for counsel and have somehow not yet gotten that opportunity, call the clerk of court for whatever county this is in and ask how you can...Read more »
+If you have a PTC coming up and need to apply for counsel and have somehow not yet gotten that opportunity, call the clerk of court for whatever county this is in and ask how...Read more »

 If you're asking whether there's an application form you can fill out to get out of prison early on the basis that you helped another prisoner, no, there isn't.
-You might ask whether your attorney whether this is a good-character sorta thing that you could mention if you have a parole hearing or...Read more »
+You might ask whether your attorney whether this is a good-character sorta thing that you could mention if you have a...Read more »

 Iowa Code 709.4 defines sexual abuse 3rd here: https://www.legis.iowa.gov/docs/code/709.4.pdf